1b0000mer/lunih-backend/README.md

 server.port=8080
 ```
 - In case you're using IntelliJ IDEA community edition, edit your Run/Debug [configuration](https://stackoverflow.com/a/72956557).
-- The default port of the project is 8080,
 - Run/Debug the project.
 - To access SwaggerUI, open your browser and go to: http://localhost:8080/